awsdocs/aws-xray-developer-guide/doc-source/xray-services-lambda.md

 # AWS Lambda and AWS X\-Ray<a name="xray-services-lambda"></a>

 You can use AWS X\-Ray to trace your AWS Lambda functions\.
-Lambda runs the [X\-Ray daemon](xray-daemon.md) and records a segment with details about the function invocation and execution\.
+Lambda runs the [X\-Ray daemon](xray-daemon.md) and records a segment with details about invoking and running the function\.
 For further instrumentation, you can bundle the X\-Ray SDK with your function to record outgoing calls and add annotations and metadata\.

 If your Lambda function is called by another instrumented service, Lambda traces requests that have already been sampled without any additional configuration\.
 The upstream service can be an instrumented web application or another Lambda function\.
 Your service can invoke the function directly with an instrumented AWS SDK client, or by calling an API Gateway API with an instrumented HTTP client\.

+AWS X\-Ray supports tracing event\-driven applications using AWS Lambda and Amazon SQS\.
+Use the CloudWatch console to see a connected view of each request as it's queued with Amazon SQS and processed by a downstream Lambda function\.
+Traces from upstream message producers are automatically linked to traces from downstream Lambda consumer nodes, creating an end\-to\-end view of the application\.
+For more information, see [tracing event\-driven applications](xray-tracelinking.md)\.

 If your Lambda function runs on a schedule, or is invoked by a service that is not instrumented, you can configure Lambda to sample and record invocations with active tracing\.